The Blink of an Eye

 The powerful and moving memoir by a scientist and mother of three of how she learned to live again, after a sudden severe infection caused her to die and then revive, but locked in - completely paralysed, and only able to blink an eye.
 With a foreword by Bill Bryson.

 'The most spellbinding and harrowing story I believe I have ever heard.
-It is the story you are about to read.'
-BILL BRYSON
+It is the story you are about to read' From the Foreword by BILL BRYSON

 The powerful and moving memoir by a scientist and mother of three of how she learned to live again, after a sudden severe infection caused her to die and then revive, but locked in - completely paralysed, and only able to blink an eye.
 Foreword by Bill Bryson.